Gulfam92/DeepLearning_Residual-Dense-Neural-Network/Readme.md

 ***Steps to run python file:***
-1.To run execute command "python train.py --depth 52 --schedule 120 200" or "CUDA_VISIBLE_DEVICES=0 python train.py --depth 52 --schedule 120 200".
+1.To run, execute command "python train.py --depth 52 --schedule 120 200" or "CUDA_VISIBLE_DEVICES=0 python train.py --depth 52 --schedule 120 200".
 2.The dataset should be stored in folder CIFAR which will be downloaded automatically while executing the above command.
 3.Change Path accordingly in 'train.py'.